0xB10C/peer-observer/extractors/ebpf/README.md

       --libbpf-debug
           If used, libbpf will print debug information about the BPF maps, programs, and tracepoints during extractor startup.
 This can be useful during debugging
   -i, --no-idle-exit
+          The ebpf-extractor will exit if it doesn't detect activity in the ebpf buffers for 180 seconds.
+This flag disables this and only emits warnings about inactivity.
+This can be useful during debugging
   -h, --help
           Print help
   -V, --version